Higher Ability Provision

-- Differentiated lessons
+- High challenge in lessons

-- Educational visits and trips
+- Enhancing cultural capital through educational visits and trips

-Supporting Your Child At Home
+Supporting Your Child At Home - Top Tips

-Encourage your child to take risks and try things that would normally be outside of their familiar experience.
+- Encourage your child to take risks and try things that would normally be outside of their familiar experience.

-Provide good books magazines, papers, journals, manuals, any reading matter that stimulates interest in the specific interests of your child but also in obscure areas of knowledge.
+- Provide good books, magazines, papers, journals, manuals, any reading matter that stimulates interest in the specific interests of your child but also in obscure areas of knowledge.

 Guides to supporting your child: